Mental Health Advocacy

 Foster Youth Mental Health Bill of Rights

-This pdf from the National Center for Youth Law provides important information for young people including questions to ask about medication, how to prepare for visits with physicians, and advice on talking to physicians, social workers, and judges.
+Pages 24 and 25 of the Foster Youth Rigth Handbook provides important information for young people including questions to ask about medication, how to prepare for visits with physicians, and advice on talking to physicians, social workers, and judges.

 Mental Health Services at School